 - Anatomical or physiological abnormalities may require intrauterine insemination or assisted reproductive technologies (ARTs).

 The ideal time to perform an endometrial biopsy has been debated.
 WVU’s Center for Reproductive Medicine maintains that the biopsy should be performed 10 to 12 days after ovulation or right before the next expected period.
-The biopsy is performed in the office, and since the procedure causes cramping, you might want to take 400 to 600 mg of ibuprofen before arriving at the office.
+The biopsy is performed in the office.